InfoSofXD/haraj-cars/haraj_ohio/CLEAN_ARCHITECTURE_GUIDE.md

-# 🏗️ Clean Architecture Guide for Haraj Ohio
+# 🏗️ Clean Architecture Guide for Haraj Cars

 ## Overview

-This document outlines the clean architecture implementation for the Haraj Ohio Flutter application, designed to support three distinct user types with proper separation of concerns and maintainable code structure.
+This document outlines the clean architecture implementation for the Haraj Cars Flutter application, designed to support three distinct user types with proper separation of concerns and maintainable code structure.

 ## 🎯 User Types & Permissions